-Whether you work for an IT consulting firm, or on your own as an independent contractor, you have worked hard to learn and develop the skills that got you where you are today.
+Whether you work for a consulting firm, or on your own as an independent contractor, you have worked hard to learn and develop the skills that got you where you are today.
 After all that hard work, the last thing you want is to lose it all due to disability.
-And while you might think that the IT field is not dangerous enough to warrant disability insurance, the truth is that disability can strike anyone, at any time.
+And while you might think that the field is not dangerous enough to warrant disability insurance, the truth is that disability can strike anyone, at any time.

 Why Invest in Disability Coverage?

 Imagine how your world would change if you suddenly were unable to work as a consultant.
 If that time should come, would you have enough in your savings to maintain your lifestyle for 34 months (the length of the average long-term disability claim)?
 What about the fine print?
 There are many options, riders, stipulations, and details you need to be familiar with to make sure you and your family are covered sufficiently.

 One of the most important components of a sound policy is the “own occupation” definition of disability, as opposed to an “any occupation” definition.
 When you’ve worked so hard to accomplish all you have, you want to ensure that your policy benefits will cover you if you cannot work in your own occupation – not just any occupation.
 For example, if you’re not able to work as a consultant, but could still do a desk job making a fraction of the salary you’re used to, “any occupation” coverage would not pay you benefits.
 If you had “own occupation” coverage, however, it would, because even though you can work in another occupation, you can no longer do so in your own.

 What to Look for in Disability Insurance for Consultants

 The first thing you should do when shopping for disability coverage is make sure that you are purchasing insurance from a reputable provider with strong financial ratings.
 If you’re not sure, speak with a professional to get more information on potential providers.
 After that, here are some important things to look for: